14 Day Tour of Japan

 Places visited: Tokyo, Kamakura, Kawaguchiko (Mt Fuji), Matsumoto, Takayama, Kyoto, Hiroshima and Miyajima, and Osaka

-Accommodation: 4 star hotels and equivalent Japanese style inns
+Accommodation: 4 star hotels and equivalent Japanese inns (or alternative as selected)

 Fitness level: Moderate (please refer to FAQ)